infopirate/PeachesAhead/PITCHME.md

 The "Garbage-In" "Garbage-Out" Dilemma & our hack to fix it.

 What happens if/when a farmer mislabels a box, or what if people start creating fake copycat labels?
+There is only one problem with this.
+Blockchain does not solve the "garbage in, garbage out" problem.
+We may want to certify, for example, that a consumer is buying grass fed beef.
+If the first step of the process involves a farmer stating that their beef is grass fed, but this is not true, then the blockchain is providing an indelible record that the beef is grass fed.
+In short, blockchain does not eliminate the need for certification companies who inspect whether upstream suppliers are really doing what they say they are doing.

 ---